 Some reasons why bosses resort to micromanaging their employees are;

 An underconfident manager struggles with getting people to take him or her seriously.
 This lack of confidence translates to them misguidedly micromanaging to make sure their team responds to their authority.
 It also speaks of trust issues where the manager isn’t certain of an individual member’s competence and wants to be closely involved to make sure things are happening the way they are supposed to.

 1.2 Unawareness of any other style of managing

 In all likelihood, some new managers would have transitioned from a role where they themselves were micromanaged by a predecessor.
 They would have come to accept that this style of management gets results.
 Such managers end up going with a form of leadership they recognize and stop considering other approaches to managing people.

 Managers are accountable for a company’s efficiency and operational performance.
 And they see controlling processes and protocols as the way to do the job.
 The biggest fear managers have is losing control.
 They fear that they will not be able to demonstrate to workers how they want things done unless they are with them every step of the way.

 1.4 Lack of context

-Most first-time managers only get looped in on low-level mails which offer little context to recruitment processes.
-The ensuring gap between hiring and staffing requirements means that the new hires onboarded to a team may not always be an exact, strategic fit.
+Most first-time managers only get looped in on low-level emails which offer little context to recruitment processes.
+The ensuing gap between hiring and staffing requirements means that the new hires onboarded to a team may not always be an exact strategic fit.
 This means the manager whose team the new employee is assigned, would have to involve himself or herself closely till the new join gains their footing.
 This is how a micromanager defaults to such a style of supervision, making it a habit that is difficult to curb.

 1.5 Fear of missing out